 - Cheese Forms (or Molds) ~ The shape and size depends on the type of cheese you choose to make.
 This is used for shaping the curds as they drain, and for holding the curds in pressed cheeses.

 - Cheese Press ~ Used to press the moisture out of the curds, this can be an expensive piece of equipment.
 There are a few inexpensive options that get the job done, like this one which is pretty easy to make at home.
+An step up from that is this small stainless steel press, and then this one’s the Cadillac of home cheese presses.

 - Cheese Cave (or Aging Space) ~ Most cheesemakers re-purpose an old dorm fridge and use a temperature override switch.
 Refrigerators usually run between 32 and 40 degrees, but cheese usually ages at 50 to 55 F. I’m using a wine refrigerator which is designed to run at the optimum temperatures and has nicely spaced wooden shelves perfect for aging cheese.